purtuga/esm-webpack-plugin/README.md

 }
 ```

-Note the use of `output.library` and `output.libraryTarget`, which indicates a library is being built and the bundle will expose it via a scoped variable named `LIB`.
+Notice the use of `output.library` and `output.libraryTarget`, which indicates a library is being built and the bundle will expose it via a scoped variable named `LIB`.

 >   __NOTE__: the value for `output.library` should NOT match the name of an exported library member.

+>   If using this plugin on a CommonJS source project, see the FAQ below for more information.

 ## Options